applidget/psdock3/README.md

 --> release and deploy and hourray !

+TODO:
+- tester comment ça marche avec upstart et system d (should be no problem)

 A voir

 - on peut avoir tout les process dans le conteneur, utiliser ça pour le port watcher ?